NLaff/lafferty.co-v2/content/blog/how-one-blog-post-can-change-your-life.md

 title = "How One Blog Post Can Change Your Life" showToc = true
 TocOpen = true
+lastmod = "2021-01-24"

 +++
-I wrote about [What I learned After Spending $6 Million on Google Ads](https://nicklafferty.com/blog/i-spent-6-million-on-google-ads-last-year-here-s-what-i-learned/)[ ](https://www.notion.so/What-I-learned-After-Spending-6-Million-on-Google-Ads-7eef3f3a08304259b6954ee59cd195f7)It's done almost 10,000 views on Medium since then.
+I wrote about [Spending $6 Million on Google Ads](https://nicklafferty.com/blog/i-spent-6-million-on-google-ads-last-year-here-s-what-i-learned/)It's done almost 10,000 views on Medium since then.
 A few days later I wrote about the initial viral experience[: The anatomy of a 5,000 view post. ](https://nicklafferty.com/blog/the-anatomy-of-a-5-000-view-post/)You can see it's been viewed even more since I wrote that.

 I knew that the post was good.
 The headline was strong and I picked a good image that was colorful.